Protecting yourself from scams and fraud

 - download pictures

-- respond to the email or forward it
+- respond to the email/text, or forward it

-Instead, contact us and we’ll confirm whether the email was from us or not.
+Instead, contact us and we’ll confirm whether the email/text was from us or not.

 If you receive a suspicious phone call from someone claiming to be from FortisBC, the best thing to do is hang up and contact us to confirm if the call was valid.

-What you can expect as a FortisBC customer
+What you can expect from FortisBC digital communications

 FortisBC will never ask you for your: